JurisProject/juris_whitepaper_public/reputation.md

 Broadly, the Juris repchain should have the following qualities:

-1. Rep indicates the degree to which a person is capable of effectively arbitrating cases
+1. Rep gauges the degree to which a person is capable of effectively arbitrating cases
 2. Rep must be readily calculable, deterministic, and open
 3. Earning rep legitimately should be straightforward, although difficult
 4. Earning rep illegitimately should be so difficult as to be effectively impossible